 Start of December 2015 we took advantage of the cheap flight tickets to Nelson to kayak in Abel Tasman.
 I had done a short day trip back in 2007 which left me wanting to spend more time there, on the water.

-I had seen adverts for Aquapackers (backpackers hostel on a boat) and had been in New Zealand just over a year at this point, it was a must visit.
-The research started with booking flights and ringing round to book hire kayaks.
+I had seen adverts for Aquapackers (backpackers hostel on a boat) and had been in New Zealand just over a year at this point, it was a must-visit.
+The research started with booking flights and ringing around to book hire kayaks.
 Our plans were to avoid being in a tour group and use single kayaks.
 We were only able to book a double, so we took to the water on a SeaBear kayak.

 We headed back out, for Mosquito Bay campsite and hoping it wasn’t aptly named.
 (Photo of view from the campsite.)

 We were on our last day, the weather had begun to turn, so we headed up towards Tonga Island marine reserve.
-The wind had picked up, so it was a quick loop of the island and paddle straight back to the pickup point at Marahau.
-The last few kms we had to go fast as it was wind against tide.
+The wind had picked up, so it was a quick loop of the island and paddling straight back to the pickup point at Marahau.
+For the last few km, we had to go fast as it was wind against tide.
 Arriving back, we met up with one of the other double kayaks, out of the 8 that set out, 6 quit over the past few days to return by water taxi.
-I had finally completed my trip of Abel Tasman by kayak (the parts you can kayak with the hire kayaks).
-Next visit will be as a hiker or with my own kayak.
+I had finally completed my trip to Abel Tasman by kayak (the parts you can kayak with the hire kayaks).
+The next visit will be as a hiker or with my own kayak.

 Author: Jacquie James